tjaartvdwalt/photo_rename_node/README.md

 P1010880.RW2
 ```

-I give the following command:
+Given the following command:

 ```
 photo_rename -e RW2 .
 ```

-Will result in the files being renamed as:
+will result in the files being renamed as:

 ```
 IMG_20160820_091854.jpg